google/licensecheck/licenses/README.md

  - Header, Source, Binary, No-Endorse, custom Disclaimer, No-Nuclear-License (`BSD-3-No-Nuclear-License`)
  - Header, Source, Binary, No-Endorse, Disclaimer, No-Nuclear-License (`BSD-3-Clause-No-Nuclear-License-2014`)

-In addition to the above, `licensecheck` recognizes the following non-SPDX variants:
+In addition to the above, licensecheck recognizes the following non-SPDX variants:

  - Header, Source, No-Patent, Disclaimer (`BSD-1-Clause-Clear`)
  - Header, Source, Binary, No-Endorse, No-Trademark, Disclaimer (`BSD-3-Clause-NoTrademark`)

-SPDX defines `BSD-4-Clause-UC`, which is `BSD-4-Clause` where the copyright holder blanks are filled in with the University of California. `Licensecheck` does not distinguish `BSD-4-Clause` from `BSD-4-Clause-UC`.
+SPDX defines `BSD-4-Clause-UC`, which is `BSD-4-Clause` where the copyright holder blanks are filled in with the University of California.
+Licensecheck does not distinguish `BSD-4-Clause` from `BSD-4-Clause-UC`.

-[SPDX defines a `BSD-Protection` license, recognized by `licensecheck`, which is a different license entirely (approximately “BSD made viral”) and is therefore omitted from the above discussion.]
+[SPDX defines a `BSD-Protection` license, recognized by licensecheck, which is a different license entirely (approximately “BSD made viral”) and is therefore omitted from the above discussion.]